idiap/bob/doc/TutorialsPerformance.rst

 You should see an image like the following one:

-.. plot:: doc/plot/perf_roc.py
+.. plot:: plot/perf_roc.py
-  :include-source: True
+  :include-source: False

 As can be observed, plotting methods live in the namespace :py:mod:`bob.measure.plot`.
 They work like `Matplotlib`_'s `plot()`_ method